 - Keep it personal: Like everything with your wedding, your welcome package should be a reflection of you both as a couple.

 - Give yourself plenty of time: Frantically piecing together gift boxes is not what you want to be doing 2 days before your wedding!
-Enlist some bridesmaids to help you put everything together with plenty of time to spare.
+Source your welcome gifts from a company that will assemble them for you, or prepare them well in advance.

 - Think about where you want your guests to find their welcome package: A box or basket would be lovely to have in guests rooms as they arrive, or keep everything in a tote bag for your guests to find over their chair at your rehearsal dinner.